Samhain III: November-Coming-Fire

-Samhain III: November-Coming-Fire is the second studio album by American deathrock band Samhain.
+Samhain III: November-Coming-Fire (or just November-Coming-Fire) is the second studio album by American deathrock band Samhain.
 It was released in February 1986, through lead singer Glenn Danzig's independent record label, Plan 9.

 Background

 November-Coming-Fire was Samhain's last album before Danzig signed the group to Def American Recordings and changed the band name to Danzig.
 The album contains a re-recorded version of "Halloween II" by Glenn Danzig's previous band, the Misfits.

 Track listing

 Legacy

 AllMusic wrote that the album "continues to be an influence for both punk and thrash bands".
 The track "Mother of Mercy" was featured in the 2009 video game Guitar Hero: Metallica.

 Metallica co-founder James Hetfield lists November-Coming-Fire as one of his top ten albums of all time.